FactomProject/factom-docs/api/index.html.md

 ##entry-credit-rate

-This call returns the number of Factoshis (Factoids *10^-8) that purchase a single Entry Credit.
-The minimum factoid fees are also determined by this rate, along which how complex the factoid transaction is.
+Returns the number of Factoshis (Factoids *10^-8) that purchase a single Entry Credit.
+The minimum factoid fees are also determined by this rate, along with how complex the factoid transaction is.

 `curl -X POST --data-binary '{"jsonrpc": "2.0", "id": 0, "method": "entry-credit-rate"}' -H 'content-type:text/plain;' http://localhost:8088/v2`